YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 ## Microstates and degeneracies

 In the case where either nothing special is known about the system, or all of its properties are strictly fixed (for example imagine an isolated system of perfectly known properties: $T$, $V$, $n$) all possible microstates are equally accessible and none are prefered.
-This would simply be a generalisation of the fair dice.
+This would simply be a generalisation of the fair die.

-In this case, all possible particle configuration are equally probable, and thus, by maximizing the entropy, we would obtain:
+In this case, all possible particle configuration are equally probable, and thus, by maximizing the entropy, we would obtain, as in the previous lecture for the fair die:

 $$\boxed{p_i = \frac{1}{N}}$$

 associated with a single value for the entropy $$S = \ln(N)$$.
-As $N$ is extremely large, each configuration of particle is treated equally and has an extremely probability of occuring.
+As $N$ is extremely large, each configuration of particle is treated equally and has an extremely low probability of occuring.
 What else is there to say for this very specific case?

-Imagine still, that the microstates can be distinguished by some property.
+Imagine that we have no informations at all about the system, but that the microstates can be distinguished by some property.
 They could have different energy $E_i$ or be associated with different observed colors or anything you might want.
 Let $g_i$ be the **degeneracy** that is the number of possible microstates (particle configurations) amongst the $N$ associated with the same property, say the energy $E_i$.
 That is, for example $g(E_2)=3$ would mean that there exist three different particle configurations in the box with the same energy state $E_2$.

 We have then, by construction: